mosufy/lumen-react/readme.md

 ## Don't use Facades

-First commented as a Reddit post, and as agreed by Taylor Otwell himself as a bad practice, Laravel 5.0 and above are now having lesser dependence on facades.
+First brought up as a Reddit post, and as agreed by Taylor Otwell himself as a bad practice, Laravel 5.0 and above are now having lesser dependence on facades.
 Taylor now provides alternatives to Facades in its Documentations.
 Read the [original content](https://www.reddit.com/r/PHP/comments/1v0p6h/stop_using_facades/)